 He had just stepped off a street car.

 It was Wednesday, September 13, 1899.
 Henry was a realtor, of which there must have been thousands in New York.
-Now, there is a plaque (for years I never found it so I think a new one must have been recently installed), a stripe-painted crosswalk, and a countdown pedestrian crossing light all in order to deter unwitting Bliss copycats.
+Now, there is a plaque (for years I could not find it so I think a new one has been installed), a stripe-painted crosswalk, and a countdown pedestrian crossing light all in order to deter unwitting Bliss copycats.
 It was not the first ever traffic death, but it was the first in the United States.

 So when you go to see the Dakota apartment building at 73rd and Central Park West, say a prayer for beloved Beatle John, then check out 74th, and say a prayer for poor, forgotten Henry.